 Providence has and continues to engage many participants in the initial planning discussions, led by Providence and Ascension leadership, including community members and neighbors, civic leaders, representatives of the District of Columbia Hospital Association, the DC Department of Health and Department of Behavioral Health, leaders of other healthcare providers, physician leaders, board members, and members of the Daughters of Charity, the historical religious sponsors of Providence.

-Working with these partners, the health village concept will be developed over time with a vision of creating an innovative plan consistent with the needs of the District, ensuring the health and overall well-being of the community continues to grow.
+Working with these partners, Providence will be develop its campus over time with a vision of creating an innovative plan consistent with the needs of the District, ensuring the health and overall well-being of the community continues to grow.

 Together, we look forward to continuing discussions with our physician partners, community organizations, local government leaders, philanthropists and donors to bring this important development project to life.